 In a mug add a small amount of boiled water, just over a pea size of lanolin per cover, and small amount of hand or body wash/wool wash/dishwashing detergent.
 Stir until it turns a milky white.
 The wash/detergents allows the lanolin to dissolve/emulsify* in the water, gives a more even lanolising and prevents lanolin stains from occurring.
 If the lanolin has not dissolved, use more wash and reheat the water for a few seconds in the microwave.

 Allow your lanolin mix to cool slightly.
-Add the mix to approximately 1L of lukewarm water and swirl.
+Add the mix to approximately 0.5L of lukewarm water and swirl.
 Put the cover inside out and submerge.
-Let the cover sit and absorb all the water.

 After soaking, turn cover the right way out and squeeze excess water out (no wringing) then roll in a towel to remove excess water out.
 It can also be spun in the washing machine wrapped in the towel in a wash bag.
 The towel may be covered in residual lanolin, this will wash out in warm-hot water.